pranjalkar99/startup-desc-api/README.md

 This project is licensed under the MIT License.

-Some libraries like :
+## Development Packages

-# Hallucination check (DEV Package)
+The following libraries have been installed for development purposes, specifically for hallucination checks:
-trulens
+- `trulens`
-trulens-apps-langchain
+- `trulens-apps-langchain`
-trulens-providers-langchain
+- `trulens-providers-langchain`
-trulens-providers-openai
+- `trulens-providers-openai`

-have been installed for development purposes, for Hallucination, Once WebSearch RAG Chain is attached, we can check the ground truthness, relevance, etc
+These packages help in verifying ground truthness, relevance, etc., once the WebSearch RAG Chain is attached.